ryan-p-randall/our-conference-notes/aboutme.md

 ### The Big Picture

 A lot of professional development for library workers happens through conferences, talks, presentations, webinars… all sorts of things.
-We can't all attend everything, nor should we expect ourselves to do extra labor of learning while we're off the clock.
+We can't all attend everything, nor should we expect ourselves to do extra labor while we're off the clock.

 Information privilege pertains to institutions, just like to communities and individuals.
 Those of us with the institutional resources to do professional development can help share the wealth with our under-resourced colleagues.